tomsasani/bxd_mutator_manuscript/README.md

 6. [Running tests](#running-tests)

 ## Dependencies
-Make sure that these are installed and in your system `$PATH`!
+Make sure that these are installed and/or in your system `$PATH`!
 Versions in parentheses are the ones I used at the time of manuscript posting.
 I haven't experimented with other versions, so YMMV.

 ### Common requirements for all pipelines
 * [conda (v4.9.2)](https://docs.conda.io/en/latest/)
+    * these days, I'd recommend using [`mamba`](https://github.com/mamba-org/mamba) for building the `python` environments described below
+    * assuming you have `conda` installed, use `conda install mamba -n base -c conda-forge` to install `mamba`, and then you can use `mamba` as a 1-to-1 replacement for `conda` in the instructions for building `python` environments provided later in the README

 ### Requirements if you want to generate singleton data from scratch
 * [bedtools (v2.29.2)](https://bedtools.readthedocs.io/en/latest/)
 * [bedops (v2.4.38)](https://bedops.readthedocs.io/en/latest/)
+    * technically, you'll only need `wig2bed`
 * [tabix (v1.10.2-125-g4162046)](http://www.htslib.org/doc/tabix.html)
 * [mutyper (v0.5.0)](https://harrispopgen.github.io/mutyper/install.html)
 * [bcftools (v1.12)](https://samtools.github.io/bcftools/bcftools.html)